liiight/notifiers/source/usage.rst

         raise BadArguments(validation_error=msg, provider=self.provider_name, data=data)
     notifiers.exceptions.BadArguments: <NotificationError: Error with sent data: 'user' is a required property>

-In this case, a :class:`BadArguments` exception was thrown since not all required key words were sent.
+In this case, a :class:`notifiers.exceptions.BadArguments` exception was thrown since not all required key words were sent.

 Provider schema
 ---------------